On completeness and parametricity in the realizability semantics of System F: Dinaturality

 \section{Dinaturality}

-In this section we discuss the syntactic dinaturality condition for pure $\lambda$-terms.
-We introduce a purely syntactic approach to dinaturality, which corresponds to extending the usual syntactic category of a typed $\lambda$-calculus with indeterminates (i.e. open variables).
-This approach was used in \cite{FSCD2017} to show that closed dinatural terms are simply typable.
+Dinaturality is an approach to parametric polymorphism in which types are interpreted as multivariant functors and terms as transformations between such functors satisfying a particular uniformity condition, which generalizes the usual definition of natural transformations.

+In order to compare $\Cl$-invariance and dinaturality, we introduce a syntactic formalisation of the dinaturality condition for pure $\lambda$-terms.
+We do this in two steps: first, we describe the dinaturality condition over the syntactic category generated by System $\FF$ as given by a family of $\beta\eta$-equations; this corresponds to the definition of syntactic dinaturality in \cite{Delatail2009}.
+Then, we provide a second syntactic dinaturality condition using indeterminates (i.e. free variables), which has the advantage of being expressed by a single equation, leading to a more manageable syntactic theory.
+While the first dinaturality condition easily follows from the second one, we do not know if the latter can be deduced from the former.

-We prove that $S$-parametric closed terms are syntactically dinatural and discuss two applications of this result to positive second order types: a new proof that closed typable terms are dinatural and a new completeness argument.
+The main result of this section is that the closed terms which are $\Cl$-invariant at a positive type are syntactically dinatural.
+We show two applications of this result: a second proof that closed simply typable terms are dinatural and a second completeness argument for positive types.